Bharath12kumar/water-data-engineering/README.md

                     # Water Distribution Data Engineering Project

-This project simulates an end-to-end data engineering pipeline for a water distribution business.
+This project is a water distribution business pipeline which analyses data and mainly focuses on data insertion, retrieval, and storage.
-It focuses on raw data ingestion, SQL storage, Python ETL jobs, and analytics-ready datasets.
+The pipeline ingests raw business data, processes it through ETL scripts that generate daily and monthly summaries, and exposes the data through a REST API built with FastAPI.